Tanard Davis

-Tanard Davis (born January 27, 1983) is a former American football cornerback.
+Tanard Davis (born January 27, 1983) is an American former professional football cornerback.
 He was signed by the Indianapolis Colts as an undrafted free agent in 2006.
 He played college football at the University of Miami.

 Davis earned a Super Bowl ring as a member of the Colts' practice squad during Super Bowl XLI.
-He has also been a member of the Carolina Panthers, Philadelphia Eagles, St. Louis Rams, New Orleans Saints and Tennessee Titans.
-He is now a pro Jai Alai player, currently placing first in the most wins at the Magic City Jai Alai fronton.
-This is his rookie season and is part of a class of 18 rookie Jai Alai players at Magic City Casino.
-He is considered a top prospect in the sport of Jai Alai.
+He was also a member of the Carolina Panthers, Philadelphia Eagles, St. Louis Rams, New Orleans Saints, Tennessee Titans, and Montreal Alouettes.
+He later became a pro Jai Alai player.